aerial view of piazza san marco venezia

 FAQ

 Sure!
-You can request the price quotation by calling me or filling out the form.
+You can request the price quotation by calling us or filling out the form.
 If you prefer, you can also send an email to this address: info@thirtyfivestudios.com

 Weddings and elopements are confirmed only by contract and first deposit.
 Usually couples book their event 6-9 months in advance: for this reason, please contact us in time so that we can check our availability immediately.